Personal Public Service Number

-The Personal Public Service Number (PPS Number or simply PPSN) (Uimhir Phearsanta Seirbhíse Poiblí, or Uimh.
+The Personal Public Service Number (PPS Number or PPSN) (Uimhir Phearsanta Seirbhíse Poiblí, or Uimh.
 PSP) is a unique identifier of individuals in Ireland, acting as a national identification number.
 It is issued by the Client Identity Services section of the Department of Social Protection, on behalf of Ireland's Minister for Social Protection.

 The PPS Number was known as the Revenue and Social Insurance Number (RSI No) until 1998.
 RSI Numbers were first issued in April 1979 as a replacement for the separate PAYE Number and Social Welfare Insurance Number which had been used for income tax and social welfare purposes respectively until then.
 The PAYE Number was issued by the Revenue Commissioners and these numbers were transferred to the RSI No system as a basis for the unified system.

 Today, the PPS Number is used for accessing a wide range of public services in Ireland.
 The Department of Social Protection maintains a list of bodies that are legally authorised to use the PPS Number.

 Everyone born in Ireland from 1971 onwards has a PPS Number: it is now assigned as part of the birth registration process.
 Similarly, a PPS Number has been assigned to anyone who has worked or received a Social Welfare payment in Ireland since 1979.